Macau Federation of Trade Unions: History

-The MFTU and a few other pro-Beijing organisations formed an electoral alliance named the Union for Development in the run-up to the 1992 legislative and municipal elections.

 The MFTU is one of the three major pro-Beijing organisations which have dominated politics in Macau since the 1999 handover, the other two being the Macau Chinese Chamber of Commerce and the General Union of Neighbourhood Associations of Macau.

 Four members of the MFTU were elected or appointed to the Legislative Assembly in the 2021 legislative election.
 They were Lam Lon Wai, Lei Chan U, Ella Lei Cheng I, and Leong Sun Iok.